JacobWylie/twitter-bot/README.md

 ```

-Go to your Heroku dashboard and configure the Heroku Scheduler
+Go to your Heroku dashboard and configure the Heroku Scheduler to run the app periodically.
+You can also setInterval() in your app and run your app as a 'worker' on Heroku.